Travel Guide Customize Your Trip

 • Meals other than breakfast in Kathmandu.

-• Nepal entry visa fee, you can get it at Nepal Airport.
+• Nepal entry visa fee: you can get it at Nepal Airport.

-• International Airfare/Airport tax.
+• International Airfare/Airport Tax.

 • Alcoholic, hot and cold drinks, hot water,

-• Personal expenses such as laundry, telephone calls, sweets, snacks, beverages and bar bills, camera battery charging.
+• Personal expenses include laundry, telephone calls, sweets, snacks, beverages, bar bills, and camera battery charging.

 • Travel Insurance

-• Tips for tour/ staffs
+• Tips for Tour/Staff

-• Any others expenses which are not mentioned in the Price Includes section.
+• Any other expenses which are not mentioned in the Price Include section.

 Essential Information - Nepal Honey Hunting